 The founders, especially the anti-federalists, were incredibly wary of a cruel government.
-Consider the historical time period during which they lived , where various devious forms of torture were commonly used on individuals as a means of oppression and government control.
+Consider the historical time period during which they lived, where various devious forms of torture were commonly used on individuals as a means of oppression and government control.

 But why the word unusual?
 Perhaps a few quotes from the founders will help with this.
 Abraham Holmes, an anti-federalist, when arguing for the inclusion of a Bill of Rights, said:

-“They [that is, the new federal government] are nowhere restrained from inventing the most cruel and unheard-of punishments, and annexing them to crimes; and there is no constitutional check on them, but that racks and gibbets may be amongst the most mild instruments of their discipline.” and Patrick Henry said:
+“They [that is, the new federal government] are nowhere restrained from inventing the most cruel and unheard-of punishments, and annexing them to crimes; and there is no constitutional check on them, but that racks and gibbets may be amongst the most mild instruments of their discipline.”

 “Congress . . . may introduce the practice of France, Spain, and Germany of torturing, to extort a confession of the crime.
 They . . . will tell you that there is such a necessity of strengthening the arm of government, that they must . . . extort confession by torture, in order to punish with still more relentless severity.
 We are then lost and undone.”

 When I read these quotes, I realized that the 16th century was not that far removed from the Dark or “Middle” Ages.
-And governments used all forms of torture—cruel and yes, very unusual—to impose their will on their subjects.
+Governments used all forms of torture—cruel and yes, very unusual—to impose their will on their subjects.
 My suspicion is that England, when including this phrase during the 15th Century, was attempting to bring to an end to such wicked and unusual devices.

-The Americans, many from England, picked up this aversion to excessively cruel and unusual punishments or methods of torture and therefore wanted to firmly establish that the U.S. government will never engage in such behavior against its citizenry.
+The Americans, many from England, picked up this aversion to excessively cruel and unusual punishments or methods of torture and therefore wanted to firmly establish that the U.S. government could never engage in such behavior against its citizenry.

 Of course, this does mean—at least according to some legal scholars—that usual or commonly practiced and accepted punishment is considered Constitutional.
 In other words, “A punishment is cruel and unusual if it is ‘cruel in light of long usage’ – that is, cruel in comparison to longstanding prior practice or tradition.”